-Each year a select group of students represent Albany Law School in various competitions throughout the nation.
-While the competition schedule is still being finalized some of the competitions Albany Law School may compete in this year include:
+Each year a select group of students represents Albany Law School in various competitions throughout the nation.
+While the competition schedule is still being finalized. below are some of the competitions Albany Law School may compete in this year include:

 - ABA Arbitration